polca/premise/docs/transform.rst

   distribution pipeline for hydrogen, reassigned CNG pipeline                     1.56E-08       kilometer        RER transmission pipeline for hydrogen, reassigned CNG pipeline                     1.56E-08       kilometer        RER
  =============================================================================== ============== ================ ===========

+- 7% during the purification of hydrogen: when using CNG pipelines, the hydrogen has to be mixed with another gas to prevent the embrittlement of the pipelines.
+The separation process at the other end leads to significant losses
+- 2% lost along the 500 km of pipeline
+- 3% at the regional storage (salt cavern)

+Also, in this same case, electricity is used:

+- 1.9 kWh to compress the H2 from 25 bar to 100 bar to inject it into the pipeline
+- 1.2 kWh to recompress the H2 along the pipeline every 250 km
+- 0.34 kWh for injecting and pumping H2 into a salt cavern
+- 2.46 kWh to blend the H2 with oxygen on one end, and purify on the other
+- 0.5 kWh to pre-cool the H2 at the fuelling station (necessary if used in fuel cells, for example)

 Fuel markets